Do you have any bad speaking habits when you are presenting?

-Deliver the information with energy, presence, purpose and impact.
+Deliver the information with energy purpose and impact.

-She wasn’t too impressed with my response in sharing a strategy to overcome her perceived bad habit.
-I told her that it didn’t sound like a bad habit to me as from what she described I expressed by concern that it felt more a case of her being lazy and/or not caring enough about her audience.
+She wasn’t too impressed with my response.
+I suggested that it didn’t sound like a bad speaking habit to me.
+I shared my view that it felt more a case of her not caring enough about her audience.

-I explained that given that every presentation is about the audience rather than the speaker, if we don’t commit and dedicate ample time to preparing and practicing our presentation we are doing our audience a huge disservice.
+If we don’t commit and dedicate time to preparing and practicing our presentation we are doing our audience a huge disservice.
 In the absence of clear preparation and practice, all your audience will really hear is more noise.
-How could they possibly hear anything else if you haven’t very carefully, mindfully and creatively crafted and practiced your presentation?

 Never make the excuse that you are too busy.
 Either find the time to prepare and practice or give the task to someone else who will.

 Craft your content, don’t just prepare it.
-A couple of years ago I wrote an article called, ‘Presentation Content is King – getting it wrong can ruin a conference’ in which I said:
+I shared some helpful ideas in a previous artice, ‘Presentation Content is King – getting it wrong can ruin a conference’.

-Be very clear on what your message is and why your audience should care about it.
+– Be very clear on what your message is

-Practice the way you deliver it verbally.
-Pay very close attention to your pitch, pace, rhythm, volume, tone and emphasis.
-Practice pausing to give your audience time to think, for your message to ‘land’ and for you to breathe.
+– Practice the way you deliver it verbally.
+Pay very close attention to your pitch, pace, rhythm, volume, tone and emphasis

 Practicing on your own or in front of the mirror or your dog isn’t enough.
 Practice in front of someone you trust and be open to honest feedback.

-None of these habits are new and of course there are plenty more where these came from.
-The good news is that they are all avoidable and all it takes is a level of consciousness to recognise them, understand and accept the damage they are doing and make a commitment to avoid them yourself.
+None of these habits are new and of course, there are plenty more where these came from.
+The good news is that they are all avoidable.
+Mindful presenting allows you a level of consciousness to recognise them.
+Once you understand the damage they are doing you can make a commitment to avoid them yourself.

 Your audience will be eternally grateful.